 May we pay re-inspection fees to the Inspector or leave the fees in the permit box for the Inspector to pick up?

-No. All re-inspection fees must be paid at the Inspections Department.
+No. All re-inspection fees must be paid at the Inspections Department or through the online permit portal.
 You may bring or mail the fee to the Inspections Department.
 All re-inspection fees must be paid in full before power or a Certificate of Occupancy is released.

 What do I have to have ready in order to get conditional power on a residential dwelling?